 - Door Closes Ending: Ends this way, with a happy ending where everyone is Back for the Finale.
 Those who died during the comic's run are resurrected and everyone gets turned into humans (except the Running Gag, which gets turned into a fish).
 The door in question is a dimensional door between the world of the comic (which will be destroyed) and the real world.

 - The Eeyore: Petitus, especially in his earliest days.
 Tailsteak directly tells him in a later strip that he was created to be The Eeyore of 1/0.

 - Everyone Is Jesus in Purgatory: Discussed here.

 - Fantastic Aesop: Thanks to the ghost points—in the words of Max, "Gee, I hope none of our readers have suicidal tendencies."

-- Fourth Wall: Both literal and bad news - character who no longer want to put up with Tailsteak's arbitrary rules can generate a personal Fourth Wall, which appears as tiny '4's in their eyes.
+- Fourth Wall: Both literal and bad news.
+All the characters can see through it by default, but those who no longer want to put up with Tailsteak's arbitrary rules can generate a personal Fourth Wall, which appears as tiny "4"s in their eyes.
 Ghanny loathes it and tries to break any fourth wall he encounters, which turns into a plot point near the end—he's finally able to break through, but it's through blunt force (necessary, to help his friends in time) rather than witty repartee and debate.
 It's a bit of a hollow victory for the poor guy.

 - Genre Savvy: The characters converse with the author about the rules of their universe and the author's plans for them, and try to use this knowledge to stop him from killing them off.
 Petitus is particularly good at that last part.